kyma-project/eventing-auth-manager/README.md

 ## Future Improvements
 - Identify IAS Application with its UUID.
 Currently, it is identified with its name, see [Referencing IAS applications by name](#referencing-ias-applications-by-name).
-- Watch K8s secret in target runtime cluster so that it is reconciled in case deleted/modified.

 ## Generating the SAP Cloud Identity Services API client
 The OpenAPI specification is available in the [API Business Hub](https://api.sap.com/api/SCI_Application_Directory).